CaptinLetus/DailyRewards/Readme.md

 # Daily Rewards System

-This is a system that iss designed to add daily rewards to your game.
+This is a system that is designed to add daily rewards to your game.

 ### Installing